altocodenl/cell/readme.md

    - Undo
    - Vim mode when editing long texts

-### Editor tests (TODO: move to code)
+- Editor tests
    - Noop
       - If the input/textarea on the right is selected, don't do anything on the left.
       - Select a cursor and also check that if the input/textarea on the right is selected, nothing moves.
    - Find
       - Click on a non selected step and see how the cursor jumps there.
       - Go to the left, don't do anything because you're already at position 1.
       - Go all the way to the right, one at a time, until you hit the last one.
       - When index is 4, go down twice and see how, in a path that has length 3 (foo soda wey) the cursor goes back to 3 instead of being out of bounds.
       - Be in position 1 of foo bar 1 jip and move down.
 See it skip to the next distinct position 1 (the something in something else).
       - Do the same going up, it should also jump up.
       - Go back up to an abridged path (like foo bar 2, you'll go to the 2 at position 3).
 When you go left, rather than going to the abridged, you jump up and left until foo bar (the previous path that has a nonabridged step at position 3).
       - Scroll down/up when jumping far enough (requires more than a screenful of data).
          - Jumping down: if the bottom of the step > bottom of the grid, jump enough so that the top of the step is N pixels (roughly one step tall) below the top of the grid. (jump to the "top door")
          - Jumping up: if the top of the step < top of the grid, jump enough so that the bottom of the step is N pixels above the bottom of the grid. (jump to the "bottom door").
          - Same with right & left.
       - When reloading the page, if the selected element is far down/right enough, autoscroll to it automatically.
+      - The cursor should cast a dim light (green) on all paths that share its prefix up until the cursor.
-- Write [YOU ARE HERE]
+   - Write
       - Click on a selected step and enter edit mode.
       - Change the value.
       - Exit it again with escape, this will not change the value.
       - Enter edit mode again with enter.
       - Change the value again.
-   - Exit it again with enter, this will save the change.
+      - Exit it again with enter, this will save the change and retain the cursor, but not editing it.
+      - Enter edit mode again with enter and exit again with enter, retain the cursor.

 ### Language

-- More calls: edit, wipe
+- More calls: edit, wipe, push, lepush (left add), pop, lepop
 - Change dot to dash for placeholders of list
 - do
    - native calls